GPTCLEANUP AI

 Encoding and Decoding Tips

 When encoding, use plain text without extra punctuation or spaces that might confuse the tool.
 When decoding, paste the exact Gibberish text—if you change a character, decoding may fail.
 If the result looks wrong, confirm that you are using the same Gibberish scheme (same tool) for both encode and decode.
-For text you paste from the web, clean it first with our strip HTML and space remover so you have plain input.
+For text you paste from the web, clean it first with a plain-text tool so you have plain input.

 Limitations of Gibberish as a Code